mwarning/meshnet-lab/tests/README.md

 # Tests

 A collection of test scenarios.
 Execute `run.py` as user root in the sub folders to run the tests.
-They need the routing protocol installed.
-Or modifiy them to run a limited scope of the test.
-Be aware that the execution time can take from 5 minutes to some hours.
+The tests all expect the routing protocols to be installed.
+Otherwise modifiy the scripts.
+Be aware that the general execution time can take from 5 minutes up to some hours.

 The tests will create a bunch of `*.csv` files with comma separated values.
 Use `./plot.sh` to create image graphs.
 You will need the `gnuplot` program installed for that.